Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

 Replying to a comment also requires the `submit` scope.
 Sending a message requires the `privatemessages` scope.

+If `return_rtjson: 1` and the target submission/comment is from a quarantined subreddit that the current user has not opted in to, a 500 HTTP error will be returned.
+If `return_rtjson` is not specified or is falsy then the endpoint will instead return ``{"json": {"errors": [], "data": {"things": []}}}``.
+In either case, attempting to comment reply to a quarantined subreddit will cause the submission's comment counter to increase but the comment will not be visible in the subsmission's comment tree.
+The comment will still show up in the user's comment history and can be seen by anyone.

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"